tsamoura/ESSLLI2025_NSL/README.md

-# ESSLLI2025_NSL
-This repository will host the material for the ESSLLI 2025 course "Neurosymbolic Learning: an Introductory Course to Theory and Applications"
+# Neurosymbolic Learning: An Introductory Course to Theory and Applications